-Prepare to Participate (P2P)/Participation: There will be many in-class and homework assignments that will be averaged/added together to determine the final grade/points for this component of the course.
-The P2P assignments make our classroom discussion more effective.
+Assignments and Activities: There will be many in-class and online homework assignments that will be averaged/added together to determine the final grade/points for this component of the course.
+The assignments make classroom discussion more effective.

 You are not expected to write more than necessary to answer the questions.
 You can answer most of the knowledge questions with bullet points or a list.
 Critical thinking questions will require a more substantial response.
 The written portion is the starting point.
 You will expand on your answers in the actual verbal discussion in class.
-The work you do before class (reading the chapter and answering the P2P questions) is only part of the overall participation assignment.
+The work you do before class (reading the chapter and completing the activities) is only part of the overall participation assignment.
 Bring your book and your completed preparation questions to class so you can reference them in class discussion.
 Your grades for these preparation assignments will be averaged into your participation grade, which is 20% of the final grade.
-In summary, to earn high grades on these assignments- answer the P2P questions before class time and bring your book and your completed preparation questions to class to help prompt your verbal contributions to class discussion.
+In summary, to earn high grades on these assignments- complete the activities before class time and bring your book and your completed questions to class to help prompt your verbal contributions to class discussion.